 Christopher Cross burst onto the music scene with his 1980 self-titled debut album, winning five Grammy Awards, including—for the first time in Grammy history—the “Big Four” most prestigious awards: Record of the Year (for the single “Sailing”), Album of the Year, Song of the Year (also “Sailing”), and Best New Artist.

-In a career spanning over five decades, Cross has sold over 10 million albums.
+In a career spanning more than four decades, Cross has sold over 10 million albums.
 His music has garnered five Grammys, an Oscar, a Golden Globe, an Emmy nomination and five Top 10 singles.